pyenv/pyenv/README.md

         $ echo 'eval "$(rbenv init -)"' >> .zshrc

-4. Restart your shell.
+4. Restart your shell so the path changes take effect.
 You can now begin using rbenv.

         $ exec $SHELL